7coil/dmail/server/markdown/terms.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### Children

-MSS provides servers and services for users over 13 years of age.
-If you believe your child is using the DiscordMail service, please contact admin@moustacheminer.com

 ### Content